jxandercrawford/Data-Vizualization-Class-Project/README.md

 ## Feed Grain Crop Disappearance

 The USDA keeps metrics for each feed grain crops disappearance or use.
-These metrics are available on data.gov for download <a href="https://catalog.data.gov/dataset/feed-grains-database">here<a>.
+These metrics are available on data.gov for download <a target="_blank" href="https://catalog.data.gov/dataset/feed-grains-database">here<a>.
 This data began being kept fully in 1975.
 The disappearance or use of each feed grain crop was broken down into 5 categories.
 Each category represents a how each crop was used.

 A brief description of each category
  * Food/Alcohol/Industrial: The use of a crop in domestic markets for human consumption.